pheelwell/Gaia/🌐Worldbuilding/Material Plane/🏜️Irasnian Wastes/Factions/Solith.md

 ## Conclusion

-Understanding the Solith's unique societal structure can enhance adventures set within [[Quorritset]] or any parts of [[Irasnian Wastes]] inhabited by these resilient insectoids.
+Understanding the Solith's unique societal structure can enhance adventures set within [[Quorritset]] or any parts of [[🌐Skoria/🌐Worldbuilding/Material Plane/🏜️Irasnian Wastes/Irasnian Wastes]] inhabited by these resilient insectoids.
 Whether they become allies or adversaries would depend on how tactfully your party navigates through interactions with this fascinating race - promising a blend of challenges and rewards for those who dare venture into this sandy realm.